RocketChat/Rocket.Chat.Java.SDK/README.md

 #### 3. Logging in

 - It is done immediately after registration of a user.
-- Login will return **Authentication credentials** in the callback,required for next login.
+- Login will return **Authentication credentials** in the callback, required for next login.
 - After user disconnects from the server,user can again connect to server using room API, by calling it's login method.

 ```java